AniketGurav/LCF-ABSA/README.md

  Try to assign *use_single_bert = true* while out-of-memory error occurs.

 ## Performance of LCF design models
-Performance based on the pytorch pretrained model of bert-base-uncased.
+The performance based on the pytorch pre-trained model of bert-base-uncased.

 | Models           | Restaurant (acc) | Laptop (acc) |  Twitter(acc)
 | ------------- | :-----:| :-----:| --- |